MusicHiFi: Fast High-Fidelity Stereo Vocoding: Introduction

 \section{Introduction}

 Recent generation methods offer an exciting new way to create media content.
 Diffusion models~\cite{ho2020denoising}, in particular, have shown great promise for fast, high-quality image generation~\cite{ramesh2022hierarchical, rombach2022high} and are rapidly being adopted for audio and music generation~\cite{Forsgren_Martiros_2022, liu2023audioldm, huang2023noise2music,hawthorne2022multi,chen2023musicldm, wu2023music, wang2024audit, novack2024ditto}.
-When used for audio~\cite{hawthorne2022multi, huang2023noise2music,liu2023audioldm,chen2023musicldm}, diffusion models are commonly used to generate an image representation of audio (e.g. mel-spectrogram) and then a phase reconstruction model or vocoder is used to convert to audio.
+When used for audio~\cite{hawthorne2022multi, huang2023noise2music,liu2023audioldm,chen2023musicldm}, diffusion models are commonly used to generate an image representation of audio (e.g. mel-spectrogram) and then a phase reconstruction model or vocoder is used to convert to \zd{waveform}.
 This two-stage cascaded approach has been shown beneficial~\cite{huang2023noise2music}, but typically generates low-resolution audio (e.g., mono 16-24 kHz) via a diffusion~\cite{kong2020diffwave} or generative adversarial network (GAN) vocoder~\cite{kumar2019melgan, kong2020hifi, lee2023bigvgan}.

 To improve diffusion-based generation quality for audio and music, a high-fidelity vocoder is essential.
 Current methods to do so largely come in two forms: bandwidth extension (expansion) and mono-to-stereo upmixing.
-Bandwidth extension (BWE) is the process of increasing the frequency range or bandwidth of an audio signal and can be achieved using a source-filter model~\cite{iser2008bandwidth}, time-domain~\cite{su2021bandwidth,han2022nu,zhang2021wsrglow}, or spectral-domain~\cite{eskimez2019speech,kumar2020nu,hu2020phase,mandel2023aero,liu2023audiosr} neural network.
-Mono-to-stereo (M2S) upmixing is the process of converting a single-channel audio signal into spatialized (left and right) channels.
-M2S can be achieved via decorrelation~\cite{jot2003spatial} or a recent parametric stereo method~\cite{serra2023mono} that describes audio as a single-channel plus parameters that approx. characterizes the stereo image~\cite{schuijers2004low}.
+Bandwidth extension (BWE) increases the frequency range or bandwidth of an audio signal and can be achieved using a source-filter model~\cite{iser2008bandwidth}, time-domain~\cite{su2021bandwidth,han2022nu,zhang2021wsrglow}, or spectral-domain~\cite{eskimez2019speech,kumar2020nu,hu2020phase,mandel2023aero,liu2023audiosr} neural network.
+Mono-to-stereo (M2S) upmixing converts a single-channel audio signal into spatialized (left and right) channels.
+M2S can be achieved via decorrelation~\cite{jot2003spatial} or a recent parametric stereo method~\cite{serra2023mono} that describes audio as a single-channel plus parameters that \zd{approximately} characterizes the stereo image~\cite{schuijers2004low}.